-In December 1978, I graduated from the University of Washington with a Bachelor's degree in Electrical Engineering (summa cum laude).
-I went to work for the John Fluke Manufacturing Co., Inc. (now Fluke Corporation) in 1979 and spent sixteen years there.
+In December 1978, I graduated from the University of Washington with a Bachelor's degree in Electrical Engineering (Summa Cum Laude, Phi Beta Kappa).
+I went to work for John Fluke Manufacturing Co., Inc. (now Fluke Corporation) in 1979 and spent sixteen years there.
 I began my career at Fluke as an electrical design engineer but eventually moved into software development.

 In 1995, I left Fluke to become the editor of a regional outdoor magazine.
 While I have enjoyed outdoor writing and photography for years, I soon realized that outdoor publishing as a career was not for me.
 I returned to engineering, spending five years at WRQ, Inc., a Seattle software firm.
 From 2001 through 2010, I was a software development consultant, alternately working on engineering contracts and outdoor writing projects (such as the Northwest Mountaineering Journal).
-Today, I work full-time as a software engineer at Carbon Design Group in Seattle.
+From 2011 to 2015, I worked full-time as a software engineer for Carbon Design Group in Seattle.

 As we became more experienced, we extended our climbing ventures throughout the Cascade Range.
 With partners like Mark Bebie, Gary Brill, my older brother Gordy and my younger brother Carl, I pioneered new routes on peaks such as Mesahchie (1978), Early Morning Spire (1980), Perdition (1985, with Steph), The Pyramid (1986), Forbidden (1989), Inspiration (1995), and Thunder (1998).
 We also made first winter ascents of Bonanza (1979), Formidable (1981), Mt Shuksan's Price Glacier (1981), and Mounts Triumph and Despair (1986).
 Although I have climbed throughout the western U.S. and Canada and traveled to the Alps, Andes and Himalaya, my backyard mountains in Washington remain my favorites.